 Whether you're interested in redecorating your home or just making a few seasonal updates, there are a number of lessons to learn from Scandinavian design.
 Ahead, we turn to Fantastic Frank, a décor-focused brokerage company, to discover the decorating rules that define Stockholm's coolest homes.
 Consider these design commandments on your cheat sheet to enviably cool Scandinavian design.

 Scandinavian homes appear minimalistic, clean, and light-drenched thanks to a unifying white, cream, and gray color palette.
 Go one step further than painting a room all white, and accent the trim, ceiling, and baseboard with varying shades of neutral paint.
 Then, add character via furniture and décor, such as a worn vintage rug and modern copper pendant light.

 Ever walked into a room and felt like something was slightly amiss?
 Consider the contrasting lines and shapes in the space.
 Well-styled Scandinavian rooms contrast the straight lines in bookshelves, desks, and sofas with organic curved lines.
-This stunning studio masters the mix with a pendant light and sconce in unique shapes.
+This stunning studio embodies the mix with a pendant light and sconce in unique shapes.

 Scandinavians draw décor inspiration from nature, which means their color palette often reflects the landscape.
 Think mottled greens and serene fjord blues as well as natural materials such as creased linens and raw blonde wood.